-The Queen’s Watch serves a purpose as close to general policing as to be the ideal real world comparison, but really they have little in common.
+The Queen’s Watch serves a purpose as close to general policing as to be the ideal real-world comparison, but really they have little in common.
 Most guards of the Watch give their service in a semi-martial capacity, especially in the settlements and colonies scattered throughout the wilds of Ambria.
 Those in larger urban locations, like Yndaros and Thistle Hold, settle into something akin to a peace-keeping role, maintaining law and order through their presence alone.

-In truth, with soldiers so close at hand, most Watch run second-fiddle in this instance.
+In truth, with soldiers so close at hand, most Watch members run second-fiddle in this instance.
 Aside from the commanding officers most know little of the law and exercise their own brand of justice.
-This varies in such a degree that in some areas of a town a crime might attract severe punishment – like time in the pillory or public maiming – while in others the guard just utters a stern rebuke after extracting a suitable “fine”.
+This varies to such a degree that in some areas of a town a crime might attract severe punishment – like time in the pillory or public maiming – while in others the guard just utters a stern rebuke after extracting a suitable “fine”.

-Guards of the Watch across Ambria undergo a fairly limited training regime, including basics of the law, self-defense, and instruction on key threats.
+Guards of the Watch across Ambria undergo a fairly limited training regime, including basics of the law, self-defence, and instruction on key threats.
 Again, the latter varies wildly, as settlements in the heart of Ambria suffer far less from banditry than those on the borders while organised crime seems to focus on the largest towns mid-country and to the north.

 The scarcity of people means that even disciplinary action will rarely result in anything worse than corrective duties.
 This means getting assigned to border duties, policing the tunnels and sewers beneath Yndaros or walking the Sleepless Path parallel to the southern limit of Davokar.